-The accompanying consolidated financial statements are not intended to present the financial position and results of operations and cash flows in accordance with accounting principles generally accepted in countries and jurisdictions other than the Republic of China.
+The accompanying parent company only financial statements are not intended to present the financial position and results of operations and cash flows in accordance with accounting principles generally accepted in countries and jurisdictions other than the Republic of China.
 The standards, procedures and practices in the Republic of China governing the audit of such financial statements may differ from those generally accepted in countries and jurisdictions other than the Republic of China.
-Accordingly, the accompanying consolidated financial statements and report of the independent accountants are not intended for use by those who are not informed about the accounting principles or audit standards generally accepted in the Republic of China, and their applications in practice.
+Accordingly, the accompanying parent company only financial statements and report of the independent accountants are not intended for use by those who are not informed about the accounting principles or audit standards generally accepted in the Republic of China, and their applications in practice.

-SILICONWARE PRECISION INDUSTRIES CO., LTD. AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS
+SILICONWARE PRECISION INDUSTRIES CO., LTD. PARENT COMPANY ONLY BALANCE SHEETS (EXPRESSED IN THOUSANDS OF NEW TAIWAN DOLLARS)